1tsS0meth1ng/span-project/README.md

 ### 1. View a list of the current leagues
 Prints a list of the registered leagues.
-If no leagues are registered "No tournaments registered" will be displayed
+If no leagues are registered "No tournaments registered" will be displayed.

 ### 2. Add a league
-Allows the user to add a league
+Allows the user to add a league.
 Inputs:
-1. Requests a league name
+1. Requests a league name.

 ### 3. View a select league
-Navigates to a leagues page after the user inputs a valid league name
+Navigates to a leagues page after the user inputs a valid league name.
 Inputs:
-1. Requests a league name
+1. Requests a league name.

-If an invalid league name is input "Invalid tournament name" will be output
+If an invalid league name is input "Invalid tournament name" will be output.

 ### 4. Quit
-Ends the program execution
+Ends the program execution.

 ## Tournament Management Screen
 ```